slanda156/colony-resource-requester/README.md

 Now you can manage your colonie from one place.

-# Installation
+## Installation

 Install with `pastebin get CCPD5tYp install` and run `install`

 All necessary files will be donwloaded

-# ToDo
+## ToDo

+* Fix bugs
+* More Tabs - Add more tabs with all the stats of your colonie
 * WiFi - Add support for the Pocket Computer too see live stats, everywhere
-* More Tabs - Add more tabs with all the stats of your colonie
-* Fix bugs

-## Release History

-* 0.0.1
-    * Work in progress

-# Meta
+## Meta

-Christoph Heil – slandalp@gmail.com
+Christoph Heil – <christoph.heil156@gmail.com>

 Distributed under the MIT license.
 See [``License``](LICENSE) for more information.